There is a beauty in life when you realize that you are just a very small part of it. That is what has a huge impact.Read More

 Now, in reality, I spent so much time wanting to be famous that I didn't take the time to just create because everything I did was going to create this fame.
 My art was good and my ego was way too strong.
 Wanting fame not only made me feel like I was missing out on something, it made me miss out on the whole part of becoming famous.
 I would even say that because I didn't achieve this fame, I was worth nothing.

 Go back to the times before social media where you didn't have endless platforms to put yourself out on.
 This is before YouTube, Instagram and Facebook.
 Are we able to remember such a time?
 This was before the smart phone.
-So, last night after watching the Apple Event which they unveiled the iPhone X, I thought about Steve Jobs.
 Many people know about Steve Jobs, but many more people know about the iPhone.
 It would be safe to say that the iPhone won the fame game. was Steve Jobs ever jealous of his creation's fame?

 As I started creating my InstaStory today, I thought about how this need for fame has diminished.
 The need has been replaced with pure creation.
 I am not creating for someone to notice me.
 I'm not singing so someone will book me for a show.
 I'm not taking endless photographs for a gallery to pick me up and sell my art.
 I do all these things because I have.
 I have to because it's who I am.
 I am a creator.
 I find inspiration in things people don't ordinarily pay attention to.
 Creativity is like air to me.
 Without creativity, I have serious issues.